Sydney-Informatics-Hub/scrna-analysis/README.md

 These notebooks are based on the R programming language and use a number of bioinformatics R packages, in particular Seurat for single cell sequencing analysis.
 We have provided an R script in this repository at `install/install.R` which will install all the required packages.

+The notebooks have been tested with R version `4.4.2`.
+Other versions of R may work but are untested at this stage.
+We recommend using this version of R if possible.

 ### Local installation

 If you are running the notebooks locally on a desktop or laptop computer, you can simply run the installation R script like so: